PaavoMeri/Chatwheel/README.md

 # chatwheel

-Automatic volume control for games and chat applications based on your headset's chatmix wheel position.
+Volume control for games and chat applications based on your headset's chatmix wheel position.

 ## Requirements